ShapiroFamily-2019-29.jpeg

 After graduating with honors and an award for national affairs reporting, I took up the education beat for a small daily paper in New Jersey.
 There I really learned to meet and beat deadlines, cultivate sources, and gather gold in my notebooks.

 I left that position to launch my freelance career, one that eventually took me all over the world.
-I chased stories about human rights in places like India, Liberia, the Eastern Democratic Republic of the Congo, Kenya, Nepal, Indonesia, Libya, and El Salvador.
+I chased stories about human rights and social justice in places like India, Liberia, the Eastern Democratic Republic of the Congo, Kenya, Nepal, Indonesia, Libya, El Salvador and the United States.
 I went to some of the most remote corners of the world – places where there are no roads, let alone electricity, running water or any kind of cell phone service.
 I visited communities mired in conflict and those struggling to overcome it.
 I spent time with people bucking western norms and charting their own unique paths.
 I met adults and children alike whose lives were nothing like my own but with whom I found remarkable connections.
 It was thrilling, fascinating, and sometimes really, really challenging.
 I saw intense suffering and joy, awe-inspiring courage and profound acts of humanity.
-I savored it.

-When I became pregnant with my daughter in 2015 I decided to move back to Jackson permanently to raise her among the mountains and wild spaces.
+When I became pregnant with my daughter in 2015, I decided to move back to Jackson, WY, permanently to raise her among the mountains and wild spaces.
 Previously, I had split time between Jackson and New York.
-We ski and hike, bike and camp and are serious travel buddies.
-“When are we going to the airport?” is her favorite question.
+These days we ski and hike, bike, camp, ride horses and are serious travel buddies.
+“When are we going to the airport?” was her favorite question as a toddler.

 I’ve got many more pages to write and, perhaps, some of them will be for you.
 If you’re interested in working with me, please be in touch.
 I’d love to hear from you.
 You can also check out my resume here.